F5Networks/f5-ansible-bigip/README.md

 ## Collections Daily Build

 We offer a daily build of our most recent collection [dailybuild].
-Please use this Collection to test the most recent Ansible module updates between releases.
-You can also install development build directly from GitHub see [repoinstall]
+Use this Collection to test the most recent Ansible module updates between releases.
+You can also install development build directly from GitHub see [repoinstall].

 ### Install from GitHub
 ```bash